jasonjfrank/gnmap-parser/README.md

 Usage
 -----
-Supported Switches:
+**Supported Switches:**

 * -g | --gather = Gather .gnmap Files
 * -p | --parse  = Parse .gnmap Files

-Limitations:
+**Limitations:**

-1: Gnmap-Parser will only parse *.gnmap files that are in the same directory that it resides.
+* Gnmap-Parser will only parse *.gnmap files that are in the same directory that it resides.
 For this reason, the gather switch (-g) was implemented to copy *.gnmap from their discovered locations into the scripts working directory.
 Any path will work as Gnmap-Parser will traverse all subdirectories.
 For instance, providing a parent directory of "/" will traverse the entire root filesystem looking for *.gnmap files.

-2: Gnmap-Parser currently only parses files that end with the .gnmap extension.
+* Gnmap-Parser currently only parses files that end with the .gnmap extension.
 If using the -oA switch of Nmap, these files will already be named with the correct extension.
 If specifying the -oG switch, be sure to append .gnmap to the filename.